Understanding Placement Test Functionality

 If the test is optional, the student will see a message like the one shown below at the top of the main myON page.
 The student selects Finish Setup.
 After that, the student will see a message similar to the one shown above, but the student will also have a "No" option and can choose Yes to start the test or No to go back.

-Next, the student will see the Star Reading logo.
+Next, the student will be asked to start the test.
 The student selects Start.

 First the student will be asked a few simple practice questions to make sure the student knows how to answer questions for the test.
 The student can use the mouse to select an answer or press the number on the keyboard for the answer (1, 2, 3, or 4); on a tablet, the student can tap the answer.
 The answer that the student chooses will appear in the blank.
 The student selects Next to continue.